Federal Transit Administration

 State Contract Opportunities

-Many other state programs will allow some of the funds awarded to community agencies to be used for consumer transportation expenses.
-The best way to search for upcoming procurements of community based services is to check COMMBUYS (the Commonwealth's new electronic procurement system) which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.
+Some state contracts for community-based services include some funding for transportation.
+To check for upcoming procurements, visit COMMBUYS, the Commonwealth's electronic procurement system, which provides free, around-the-clock access to all bid documents valued over $50,000 issued by Massachusetts executive departments.

 How to Apply

-Associated Grant Makers is the regional association of grant makers – including both foundations and corporate giving programs – that are serving in or making grants in Massachusetts and New Hampshire.
+- Associated Grant Makers – regional association of grant makers that offer grants in Massachusetts and New Hampshire